Nondivergence of Reductive group action on Homogeneous Spaces: Introduction

 One may wish to compare this nondivergence criterion with the one obtained in \cite[Theorem 1.7]{Zhang2021} (cf. \cite{Eskin_Mozes_Shah_1997_Nondivergence_of_translates_of_certain_algebraic_measures_MR1437473}) in a related but different context.

 Unfortunately, combining approaches mentioned above in a naive way does not seem to yield a proof of the conjecture.
-Partial progress toward the above Conjecture \ref{Conjecture} has been made in our previous work \cite{Zhang_Zhang_2021_Nondivergence_on_homogeneous_spaces_and_rigid_totally_geodesics}.
-Nevertheless, in this paper we settle the conjecture in the affirmative when $\boldsymbol{H}$ is reductive.
-Using \cite{BenoistQuint2012}, we can further replace the semisimple part of $H$ by a Zariski dense finitely generated subgroup.
+Partial progress toward the above Conjecture \ref{Conjecture} has been made in our previous work \cite{Zhang_Zhang_2021_Nondivergence_on_homogeneous_spaces_and_rigid_totally_geodesics} and an application of this partial result has been found to obtain finiteness result of totally geodesic submanifolds with bounded volume \cite[Theorem 1.5]{Zhang_Zhang_2021_Nondivergence_on_homogeneous_spaces_and_rigid_totally_geodesics}.
+Nevertheless, in this paper we settle the conjecture in the affirmative when $\boldsymbol{H}$ is reductive (see Theorem \ref{Theorem: main theorem when A is algebraic}).